Besides scheduling and time tracking functionality, Planday offers you a way to easily manage vacation periods for your employees.

 To make sure you have everything covered, check out this video:

-2. Assign Absence/vacation accounts to your employees
+2. Create Absence accounts for your employees

 Head over to Schedule > Absence accounts to start assigning and attributing Absence accounts to your employees.
 This is also an overview page that can give you a quick insight into the standing of your employees' vacation accounts.